How to Manage a Dog That Pulls on the Leash

 Walk Smarter Not Harder

-In many instances, owners will be able to manage the dog with brute strength when they lunge and pull on the leash.
+In many instances, owners can manage the dog with brute strength when they lunge and pull on the leash.
 But not always.

 The Online Dog Trainer Leash Pulling Course